cap-java/cds-feature-attachments/doc/Design.md

 The handler for the `DraftService` and `ApplicationService` checks if the entity has this annotation and if yes, the entity is treated as an attachment entity.

+#### ETag

+The field `modifiedAt` is annotated with the `@odata.etag` annotation to enable optimistic concurrency control.
+This is needed to make sure that the content of the attachment is not changed during the update of the entity.
+The Fiori Elements UI support this out of the box, so no other annotations or adjustments are needed.

 #### Usage of the CDS Model